gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Back at the beanfields, Lieutenant Jaromir seemed pleased.
 "They'd have been cleaning underpits for a month if they'd let you by," he said approvingly.
 He took a flat metal token from his pocket and handed it to her.
 "Here.
 Show them this.
-But mind the curfew---you're to be indoors by sundown like everyone else."
+But mind the curfew–you're to be indoors by sundown like everyone else."

 "Yes, *sra*."
 Erileine tucked the pass into her copy of *The Customs, Laws, and Language of Northern Praczedt: A Guide For Those So